Luming-L/ProjectNew/Results/MotifFind/MotifFind.md

-This step will output a list of PRDM9 motif occurrences in ATAC-seq peaks for each of 410 biological samples.
+a list of PRDM9 motif occurrences in ATAC-seq peaks for each of 404 samples.

 # Input
 Peak calls in each sample (404, the output of peakRefine.py)